Crown glass (optics): Types

-BAK-4 barium crown glass (Schott designates it as 569560.
-The first three digits tell you its refractive index (1.569) and the last three tell you its Abbé number (56.0)),has a higher index of refraction than BK7, and is used for prisms in high-end binoculars.
+BAK-4 barium crown glass (glass code 569560) has a higher index of refraction than BK7, and is used for prisms in high-end binoculars.
 In that application, it gives better image quality and a round exit pupil.

 A concave lens of flint glass is commonly combined with a convex lens of crown glass to produce an achromatic doublet.
 The dispersions of the glasses partially compensate for each other, producing reduced chromatic aberration compared to a singlet lens with the same focal length.